 Smoking -- Smoking is banned in all public buildings in Chicago, including offices, restaurants, and bars.
 Hotels are still allowed to have smoking rooms available, though, so request one if you plan on lighting up.

 Taxes -- The United States has no value-added tax (VAT) or other indirect tax at the national level.
 Every state, county, and city may levy its own local tax on all purchases, including hotel and restaurant checks and airline tickets.
 These taxes will not appear on price tags.

-When visiting Chicago, be prepared to pay up: The city's 9.75% sales tax is among the highest in the country, and the hotel room tax is a steep 14.9%.
+When visiting Chicago, be prepared to pay up: The local sales tax is 10.25%, the highest in the country, and the hotel room tax is 17.4%.

 Time -- The continental United States is divided into four time zones: Eastern Standard Time (EST), Central Standard Time (CST), Mountain Standard Time (MST), and Pacific Standard Time (PST); Chicago is in the Central time zone.
 Alaska and Hawaii have their own zones.
 For example, when it's 9am in Los Angeles (PST), it's 7am in Honolulu (HST),10am in Denver (MST), 11am in Chicago (CST), noon in New York City (EST), 5pm in London (GMT), and 2am the next day in Sydney.